circleci/circleci-docs/jekyll/_cci2/troubleshooting-common-issues.md

 Should an unregistered user trigger a build in your organization after the feature has been enabled, a failed build will occur in the Pipelines dashboard.
 Upon clicking into the job, one will note a message displaying “block-unregistered-user”, as noted in the image below:

 ![Fig_D.jpg]( {{ site.baseurl }}/assets/img/docs/troubleshooting_images/block_unregistered_Fig_D.jpeg)

 #### How to Register a User
+{: #how-to-register-a-user }
 {:.no_toc}

 In order to register a user, they can [sign up for CircleCI](https://circleci.com/signup/) with their respective GitHub or Bitbucket login.
 If they are part of your organization, they can [follow projects](https://circleci.com/docs/2.0/project-build/#add-projects-page) in order to view build history.

 Once registered they can then be included on the active user list on your Plan Usage page under the Users tab: app.circleci.com/settings/plan/\[githubORbitbucket\]/\[OrganizationName\]/usage

 #### How to Turn Off Usage Control
+{: #how-to-turn-off-usage-control }
 {:.no_toc}

 In order to disable the Usage Control and allow unregistered users to trigger builds, one can go into their Usage Controls section in the Plans tab and toggle the switch to an off position as noted in the images below.